Jaksuhn/Getting-Too-Attached/README.md

 # GettingTooAttached

-This plugin is design to get you the Getting Too Attached achievements.
+This plugin is designed to get you the Getting Too Attached achievements.

 Right now it's not user friendly/super intuitive, but I'll work on that and update this ReadMe accordingly.